Pierre-vh/Fox/src/Moonshot/Fox/Common/readme.md

-This folder contains all of the "Basic" utilities needed by Fox.
-I borrowed the name from CLang/Swift sources because I think it's fitting for what's in there, but "Common" would also work as a folder name.
+This folder contains all of the utilities that are used by every other part of Fox.

 This folder contains several utilities: